-The following will be considered excused absences:
+The following will be considered excused absences and should be communicated as soon as possible:

 - Death of a family member or close friend - Wedding of an immediate family member (1st degree relative) - Attending a wedding in which student is a member of the wedding party - Illness of an immediate family member - Personal Illness/Urgent medical evaluation - Religious observance - Jury duty - Attending an immediate family member's graduation (1st degree relative) - Present work at a local, regional, or national conference - Student is a member of a national committee (e.g. AMSA, AMA) with a leadership role and is asked to attend a meeting.